 Although I was pleased with my work on the top door crosspiece, I could not find one clock online with a crosspiece similar to it from that period.
 Back to the drawing board!

-An Internet search for clocks of that style and period revealed that everyone had an arched top trim piece much like this Junghans Crispi wall clock from 1899.
+An Internet search for clocks of that style and period revealed that every clock had an arched top trim piece much like this Junghans Crispi wall clock from 1899.

 Making the arched top